 The following selected statements of operations and balance sheet data have been derived from the audited financial statements for each of the five years ended December 31, 2019.
-Amounts for the three months ended March 31, 2020 are unaudited.
 The Consolidated Financial Statements for each of the five years ended December 31, 2019 have been audited by RSM US LLP.
-The selected financial data set forth below should be read in conjunction with, and is qualified by reference to, "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our Consolidated Financial Statements, including the Notes thereto, which are incorporated by reference herein, and are available at www.sec.gov.
+The selected financial data set forth below should be read in conjunction with, and is qualified by reference to, "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our Consolidated Financial Statements, including the Notes thereto, which are incorporated by reference herein, and available at www.sec.gov.